Kong/developer.konghq.com/app/_gateway_entities/route.md

 * **Normalization behavior:** To prevent trivial Route match bypass, the incoming request URI from client is always normalized according to [RFC 3986](https://tools.ietf.org/html/rfc3986) before router matching occurs.
-Specifically, the following normalization techniques are used for incoming request URIs, which are selected because they generally do not change semantics of the request URI:
+Specifically, the following normalization techniques are used for incoming request URIs, which are selected because they generally don't change semantics of the request URI:
   1. Percent-encoded triplets are converted to uppercase.
 For example: `/foo%3a` becomes `/foo%3A`.
   2. Percent-encoded triplets of unreserved characters are decoded.
 For example: `/fo%6F` becomes `/foo`.